 The U.S. East Coast is recovering from Superstorm Sandy, one of the most powerful storms to ever hit the East Coast.
 At least 100 persons killed and 50 billion damage!
 Many experts are blaming the out-of-season storm on global warming.
 Perhaps, just perhaps, we will now get busy solving the problems of global warming.
 Certainly, there will be fewer "wink...wink...nod...nods, when the subject of global warming or climate change is brought up.---------------------------------------------------------------------------------------------------------------------------------------

-Improvement in efforts to develop alternative energy sources are improving but not nearly enough to replace our dwindling crude oil reserves.
+Improvement in efforts to develop alternative energy sources are improving but not nearly fast enough to replace our dwindling crude oil reserves.
 This is particularly true of the U.S. which consumes the most crude oil but where the prevailing opinion among many citizens appears to be that there is no energy crisis that can't be cured by developing the oil contained in the Arctic Refuge in Alaska or by increased offshore drilling.

 I don't believe that line of reasoning is correct.
 In the long run, we probably won't be able to drill ourselves out of the energy crisis.